Introduction and Children

 PADI Open Water

 The PADI Open Water Diver course teaches student divers the skills and knowledge, necessary to dive with a buddy independently of supervision.
 Depending on your prior knowledge (use the e-learning option if you want to win time in your holidays) you’ll start with a theoretical part that teaches you basic knowledge for diving.
 As soon as possible your dive instructor will take you to your first dive in shallow and calm water, where you can practice the skills you’ve just learned.
-After 9 more dives – the last five under open water conditions – and some studying over the surface, you can complete your Open Water Diver certification with a small quiz.
+Once you have mastered the skills in shallow water (like mask removal) you can start your 4 Open Water dives, maximum depth 18 meters! – the last five under open water conditions – and some studying over the surface, you can complete your Open Water Diver certification with a quiz and exam.

 Welcome to the amazing world of diving!